 Wesley’s clothes are a clue, too; look for a green shirt and blue cap and trousers.

 Since forgers use a mould to create copies, the fakes are slightly smaller than the real thing, says Mr van-Drunick.

 If it is rarity that you crave, look no further than the ‘Rockin’ Max’, owned by Phil Denton of rock band Elixir, an original Wade Maxwell piggy bank that received a rock ‘n’ roll makeover treatment.

-“[A golden piggy bank] with a certificate of authentication went for £900 on eBay earlier this year but I’ve never seen one,” says Mr Chown.
+“[A golden piggy bank] with a certificate of authentication is going for £575 on eBay in 2019, but I’ve never seen one,” says Mr. Chown.

 Given the popularity of its piggies, it is perhaps surprising that NatWest stopped the promotion back in 1988.

 However, according to a bank spokesman, it was simply felt that the offer had run its course.
 It was replaced by the World Saver Account, in which the account holder was given a panda money box and cash was donated to the World Wildlife Fund.